nox7/async-php-8-io-http/README.md

 Until PHP 8.1 is out, you must have the Fiber extension in your PHP version.
 I compiled the php_fiber.dll myself on Windows 10 for PHP 8.0.3 for this example and ran it from XAMPP.

-## Brief Example
+## Async HTTP GET Example

-For the full example, checkout the example.php file.
+For the full example, checkout the http-example.php file.
 A small snippet is shown below.

 The classes `Async` and `Http` are provided in the `classes` folder of this repository.